Soccer Centers uses the official Fifa rules with the following exceptions

 Play-off Penalty Kick’s

-If there’s no winner after the official game time the game will go to shout-outs.
-A coin toss will decide team-kicking order.
-The three players from each team remaining on the field at the end of the game will be the only players to kick for their team.
-The remaining three field players after overtime regulation will rotate, alternating teams with each kick.
-The first round of shootouts will consist of each player kicking once (round of 3 players shooting per team).
+If there is no winner after the official game time the game will go to a penalty shoot-out.
+A coin toss will decide which team gets to kick first.
+Each team has to pick 3 players and they will be the only players to kick for their team.
+The 3 players will rotate, alternating teams with each kick.
+The first round of shoot-outs will consist of each player kicking once (round of 3 players shooting per team).
 The team with the most goals after the first round will be considered the winner.
 If the score remains tied after the first round of penalty kicks, the same 3 players will alternate in the same order in a sudden death penalty kick format until one-team scores unanswered.
 If one team has received a red card during the game and finishes with 2 players on the field, a remaining roster player (other than the red carded player) must be chosen to kick in the rotation of penalty kicks.
 If the red-carded player is the last remaining roster player, one of the two field players must kick twice.

 Game Balls / Sizes: